sargalias/old-personal-website/posts/Programming first principles/11. First principle - Separation of concerns/Programming first principles - 11. First principle - Separation of concerns.md

 **Reusability**

-In the first example we can take `fizzbuzz` and re-use it anywhere in the codebase.
+In the first examples we can take `fizzbuzz` and re-use it anywhere in the codebase.

-In the second example, `fizzbuzz` is impossible to re-use unless we also need to `console.log` it every time.
+In the later examples, `fizzbuzz` is impossible to re-use unless we also need to `console.log` it every time.

 And of course the more concerns we mix together, the more difficult it is to reuse code.